lasso-js/lasso/README.md

     ],

     // The default name of the modules runtime variable is
-    // ""$rmod" but you can change that with the noConflict option.
+    // ""$_mod" but you can change that with the noConflict option.
     // This is necessary if you have a webpage that loads
     // multiple JavaScript bundles that were
     // built at different times with Lasso.